 Dr. Sarno’s Approach to Treatment of Chronic Pain

-This theory and approach is very different than the way most physicians manage patients with these back symptoms.
+This theory and approach are very different than the way most physicians manage patients with these back symptoms.

-The multi-disciplinary approach to treating stress-related back pain includes evaluation of physical, emotional, cognitive and environmental factors in all types of back pain problems and develops treatments for each aspect.
+The multi-disciplinary approach to treating stress-related back pain includes the evaluation of physical, emotional, cognitive, and environmental factors in all types of back pain problems and the development of treatments for each aspect.
 Thus, the multi-disciplinary formulation will look at the relative contribution of the following factors:

 - Physical—including de-conditioned and weak muscles, nerve irritation, etc.